 - Fatigue.
-One of the most common four weeks pregnant symptoms is total exhaustion, as your body is working hard to grow that teeny ball of cells into an embryo.
+One of the most common 4 weeks pregnant symptoms is total exhaustion, as your body is working hard to grow that teeny ball of cells into an embryo.

 - Sore breasts.
 Yowch!
-Your boobs are swollen and tender because of those surging hormones telling your body, “There’s a baby coming.
+Your breasts are swollen and tender because of those surging hormones telling your body, “There’s a baby coming.
 Better start prepping those milk ducts!”

 Reminders for the week: